 Photo credit: Flickr

 *Another recommendation for shopping in the area would be along West Third Street between Fairfax and La Cienega.
 There are a handful of really great boutiques on that road.*

 After we went shopping for a few hours we headed back to The Line to relax and decide where we wanted to eat dinner.

-Being the traveler and food obsessed person I am, I tend to have the responsibility of deciding things on trips.
+Being the traveller and the food-obsessed person I am, I tend to have the responsibility of deciding things on trips.
 What to do, where to eat, etc. I always feel a weird pressure to make sure we all have a good time.
-It’s so much easier for me traveling solo!
+It’s so much easier for me travelling solo!
 No one to worry but myself…haha!

 When I eat out I prefer to eat things I can’t make at home.
 Having spent the last half of the year based in one place, I haven’t eaten out much and always cook almost every meal.
 So I chose to eat sushi in Little Toyko!
 We could have gone somewhere like Sugarfish but there always tends to be a line and I hate waiting for things.
-I figured if we went somewhere that was crazy busy in Little Tokyo there would be a decent backup choice close by.
+We figured if we went somewhere with a big line up in Little Tokyo, there would be a decent backup choice close by.

 422 E 2nd St, Los Angeles, CA 90012

 And because we’re old grannies these days, we just came home after dinner.
 No cocktails, no bar, nada.
 We did wake up early however for the next morning’s workout!

 I can’t function without coffee and I didn’t bring my Aeropress so I just ran downstairs for a latte at Pot Cafe.
 They sell pastries and juice there in case you wanted something more.
 (Alfred Coffee has now replaced POT Cafe inside The Line Hotel).